nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/distributor/README.rst

 * Health Server provides ``attention`` callbacks that are used during provisioning to call your attention to the device.
   These callbacks trigger blinking of the LEDs.
 * The Binary Large Object (BLOB) Transfer models, :ref:`zephyr:bluetooth_mesh_blob_srv` and :ref:`zephyr:bluetooth_mesh_blob_cli`, provide functionality for sending large binary objects from a single source to many Target nodes over the Bluetooth mesh network.
-  It is the underlying transport method for the Device Firmware Update (DFU).
+  It is the underlying transport method for the DFU.
   BLOB Transfer Client and BLOB Transfer Server are instantiated on the primary element.
   An additional BLOB Transfer Server is instantiated on the secondary element.
-* To implement the Firmware Distribution role, the sample instantiates the :ref:`zephyr:bluetooth_mesh_dfd_srv` model.
+* To implement the Firmware Distribution role, the sample instantiates the models :ref:`zephyr:bluetooth_mesh_dfd_srv` and :ref:`zephyr:bluetooth_mesh_dfu_cli`.
   The Firmware Distribution Server model and its base models are instantiated on the primary element.
-  Also the :ref:`zephyr:bluetooth_mesh_dfu_cli` model is instantiated to support the self-update of the sample.
+  These models are also used to support the self-update of the sample.
-  The :ref:`zephyr:bluetooth_mesh_dfu_srv` model and its base models are instantiated on the secondary element.
+* To implement the Target node functionality of the :ref:`zephyr:bluetooth_mesh_dfu` subsystem, the :ref:`zephyr:bluetooth_mesh_dfu_srv` model and its base models are instantiated on the secondary element.

 Configuration
 *************